 It is now a historic village, having worn many hats and witnessed several changes over the years.
 You can find this beautiful village nestled against the Beaufort Range’s foothills.
 It is situated just under the shadow of Comox Glacier.
-This village with a population less than 3,400 is quaint, inviting, and has many stories to tell.
+This village with a population of less than 3,400 is quaint, inviting, and has many stories to tell.

 People, Places, and History

 One of the most endearing aspects of Cumberland is its community of friendly residents.
 If you tour Cumberland at the right times, you’ll come across some fascinating cultural activities and festivals.
 You’ll also get to meet some wonderful artists and experience some adventurous activities outdoors.
 It is owing to such incredible offerings that this village in Comox Valley has become a hotspot for tourists.